immich-app/immich/docs/docs/features/search.md

 Metadata search (prefixed with `m:`) can search specifically by text without the use of a model.

+Archived photos are not included in search results by default.
+To include them, add the query parameter `withArchived=true` to the url.

 Some search examples:
 <img src={require('./img/search-ex-2.webp').default} title='Search Example 1' />